 Over the past few years, convenience has reigned supreme for customers, as indicated by the explosive growth of ecommerce, which is expected to account for $1.1 trillion in US sales by the end of 2023.
 Customers have grown accustomed to instant gratification and now want near-instant deliveries from retailers.
 In fact, 70% would pay extra for options like one-hour or same-day delivery and an estimated 22% of customers drop out of an online shopping session because shipping is too slow.

 This need for speed puts retailers under a lot of pressure.
-Once a customer places an order, it’s a race against the clock to process the transaction, check the inventory, pack the box, ship off the order, and hopefully, the items get it to the customer on time.
+Once a customer places an order, it’s a race against the clock to process the transaction, check the inventory, pack the box, ship off the order, and hopefully, the items get to the customer on time.

-	Packaging and order fulfillment errors
+2. Packaging and order fulfillment errors

 When retailers are balancing a large volume of orders, mistakes are bound to happen.
 And some of these errors prevent customers from getting what they ordered in the condition they ordered it in: